Survival Rates for Bone Cancer

 The SEER database tracks 5-year relative survival rates for different types of bone cancer in the United States, based on how far the cancer has spread.
 The SEER database, however, does not group cancers by MSTS or TNM stages (stage 1, stage 2, stage 3, etc.).
 Instead, it groups cancers into localized, regional, and distant stages:

-These numbers are based on people diagnosed with certain types of bone cancer between 2011 and 2017.
-For rates for some of the other more common types of bone cancer, see Survival Rates for Osteosarcoma or Survival Rates for Ewing Tumors.
+For rates for some of the other more common types of bone cancer, see Survival Rates for Osteosarcoma or Survival Rates for Ewing sarcoma.

 SEER* stage |